nastazya/Breast-cancer-Classification-project/README.md

 Here are the short description of the classificators we used:

-**Nearest Neighbors Classifier**: Finding majority vote of the nearest neighbors of each point: a query point is assigned the data class which has the most representatives within the nearest neighbors of the point.
+**Nearest Neighbors**: Finding majority vote of the nearest neighbors of each point: a query point is assigned the data class which has the most representatives within the nearest neighbors of the point.
 [Pseudocode (Statistical setting and Algorithm)](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm#Dimension_reduction)

 **Gaussian NB**: Model that assign class labels to problem instances, represented as vectors of feature values, where the class labels are drawn from the training set (assumption is made that the continuous values associated with each class are distributed according to a Gaussian distribution).
 [Pseudocode](https://scikit-learn.org/stable/modules/naive_bayes.html#gaussian-naive-bayes)

-**SVM Classifier**: Building a n-1 dimentional plane maximizing the margin between two classes.
+**SVC**: Building a n-1 dimentional plane maximizing the margin between two classes.
 [Pseudocode (Section 1.4.7.1)](https://scikit-learn.org/stable/modules/svm.html#mathematical-formulation)

 Nearest Neighbors and Gaussian NB were chosen for their simplicity.
 SVC was chosen as it works well high dimensional spaces, that fits our case.